zzok0110/Msc-project-about-robotic-arm/Readme.md

 1. Run start_up_surgery.m first.

-2. Each .slx file need to change the path of Simscape models of eDO with the right mesh file first.
+2. Each .slx file needs to change the path of Simscape models of eDO with the right mesh file first.

 3. 'with_recover xxx.slx' are 3 desired force cases. 'error_all.slx' and 'for_plot.slx' are using to get diagrams.